 Recent solo exhibitions include; ‘After the Taking of Tea’ Ruthin Craft Centre, Wales, 2019; ‘Remember Me’ Wolverhampton Art Gallery, 2017, touring to the National Centre for Craft and Design (NCCD), Sleaford, 2020; ‘Dressed in Pattern’ jaggedart & Circus, London, 2016; ‘Grammar of Ornament’ jaggedart & New Hall Art Collection, Cambridge, 2014; ‘New Artworks’ Clara Scremini Gallery, Paris, 2012 & 2019; ‘Silhouettes & Filigree’ Marlborough Gallery, 2009.

 Hodes has exhibited at the V&A, 2002; Design Museum London, 2003; Jerwood Gallery (3-person), 2010; Venice Biennial, 2009 & 2013.
 She has collaborated with a number of research centres and studios including; Berengo Studio, Murano, Venice; The Clay Studio, Philadelphia, USA; Centre for Fine Print Research, UWE, Bristol; National Glass Centre, Sunderland; Spode, Staffordshire.

-Charlotte Hodes is Professor in Fine Art at London College of Fashion, University of the Arts London.
+Charlotte Hodes is Professor of Fine Art at London College of Fashion, UAL.